IlijaMihajlovic/Sweet-Sweets-Mania-SpriteKit-Game-With-Continuous-Integration/README.md

 ## Example how the UI looks

-* This is the Welcome Screen that the user is presented with the Facebook Sign Up Button and Sign Up Anonymously Button
+* This is the Welcome Screen that the user is presented during the first launch of the app.
+On the screen, we can see the background with the name of the app with Facebook Sign-Up Button and the Sign-Up Anonymously Button.
+At the very bottom of the screen, we can see the Terms of Service and Privacy Policy.
 ___

 ## License